starcharting/starcharting/README.md

-prof dxd OSDD 1-b system (diagnosed for 6 yrs)
+prof dxd OSDD 1-b (diagnosed for 6 yrs)

 we don't specify who is fronting usually since our friends can tell so you can ask for current name + pronouns if you want to